009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 One can imagine that this whole process may be computationally expensive.
 In many modern speech recognition systems, **neural networks** are used to simplify the speech signal using techniques for feature transformation and dimensionality reduction before HMM recognition.
 Voice activity detectors (VADs) are also used to reduce an audio signal to only the portions that are likely to contain speech.
 This prevents the recognizer from wasting time analyzing unnecessary parts of the signal.

-While programming, we don't have to worry about about that speech recognition process.
+While programming, we don't have to worry about that speech recognition process.
 There are several speech services/ packages available to help us with that.
 But we will explained the used packages later on.
 *(Source: https://realpython.com/python-speech-recognition/)*